Blog

 Posted on Nov.
 17 2014 in Personal Injury Cases

 The delivery of a child is one of the most medically complex acts a doctor learns how to perform.
 Every second can matter, and every movement must be critically assessed.
 When deliveries need to be sped up, that action has traditionally been performed with forceps, though as medicine evolves, vacuum extractions have become more common.
 Nonetheless, both methods can lead to problems.
 It is important to know your rights if things take a turn for the worse.
-If your infant was injured as a result of poor use of vacuums or forceps, contact the Louisville birth injury lawyers at Meinhart, Smith & Manning, PLLC.
-Vacuum & Forceps: Uses & Risks
+If your infant was injured as a result of poor use of vacuums or forceps, contact the Louisville birth injury lawyers at Meinhart & Manning, PLLC.
+Vacuum & Forceps: Uses & Risks If

 read more